vuejs/apollo/packages/docs/src/guide-composable/query.md

 ### Fetch Policy

-The `fetchPolicy` option allow you to customize how the query will use the Apollo Client cache.
+The `fetchPolicy` option allows you to customize how the query will use the Apollo Client cache.

 ```js
 const { result } = useQuery(gql`